 If in the future any of our Product Candidates are approved for commercial sale, we will need to be able to consistently manufacture such Product Candidates in larger quantities and be able to show equivalency to the FDA, and foreign regulatory authorities, in the manufacture of such Product Candidates at commercial scale as compared to development batch size.
 The commercial success of our Products and our Product Candidates will be dependent on the ability of our contract manufacturers to produce a product in commercial quantities at competitive costs of manufacture in a process that is validated by the FDA.
 We have scaled up manufacturing for CINVANTI and SUSTOL in order to realize important economies of scale, and these activities took time to implement, required additional capital investment, process development and validation studies and regulatory approval.
-We are in the process of scaling up manufacturing for ZYNRELEF.
-We cannot guarantee that we will be successful in achieving competitive manufacturing costs through such scaled-up activities.
+We are in the process of scaling up manufacturing for ZYNRELEF and further scaling up manufacturing for CINVANTI.
+We cannot guarantee that we will be successful in achieving competitive manufacturing costs through such scaled-up activities or that our contract manufacturers will perform their obligations.
+In addition, our manufacturing agreements include payment terms that require significant cash payments at specified times, and if we are unable to make the required payments at the required times, we are at risk of default under the agreements, which would severely hinder our ability to procure adequate amounts of our Products.